KxSystems/nano/README.md

 Place these scripts in a single working directory.
 **Do not** place these scripts directly in the destination location being used for the IO testing, as that directory may be unmounted during the tests.

-The scripts should be run as root.
-If root is not available, the `flush.sh` scripts will have to be placed in the sudo list by your systems administrator.
+The scripts can best be run as root user.
+If root user is not available to you, the `flush.sh` scripts will have to be placed in the sudo list by your systems administrator.
 Include the q binary directory location in `PATH` and edit `QHOME` setting in the `mthread.sh` script, by hand.
 Set the variable `QHOME` to point to the q home directory and set to export in the environment.

 Lack of super-user permissions or incorrect `$PATH` or incorrect `$QHOME` settings are